ansibleguy/collection_opnsense/README.md

 If you get error messages - you should at first check if there are any errors listed.

-Sometimes the error message can be pretty long, therefore you might want to copy its output into an editor of your choice and Strg+F/Search for the Terms 'Error:' or '_content'!
+Sometimes the error message can be pretty long, therefore you might want to copy its output into an editor of your choice and Strg+F/search for the terms 'Error:' or '_content'!

 Per example: